-This is part 2 of a multi-part series examining a 68-year-old male patient who presented with a chief complaint of "chest tightness" and an abnormal ECG.
-You may want to review the initial description of the patient here.
-We’re going to save the dissection of the ECG's for the next post and continue on with his case presentation for now…
+This is the second installment in a multi-part case study; you may want to review the initial description of the patient’s presentation in Part 1.
+We’re going to save dissection of the ECGs for the next post and continue with his case…

 You start by administering 324mg of aspirin PO, chewed well.
-Recognizing that the patient is in rapid atrial fibrillation at about 127 bpm and that his elevated heart-rate could be contributing to his symptoms, you start to draw up a loading-dose of diltiazem to slowly bring his rate under control.
+Recognizing that the patient is in rapid atrial fibrillation at about 125 bpm and that his fast heart-rate could be contributing to his symptoms, you start to draw up a loading dose of diltiazem.
 However, before you can administer the medication, you notice a change on the monitor and shoot a 12-lead.

 Aside from an obvious decrease in the patient’s heart rate, his vitals are unchanged.
 You question him closely about his symptoms and they are still exactly the same.
-He is still experiencing chest discomfort that he rates as a 6 out of 10, absolutely no different from when he first presented.
-"Well maybe it wasn't the a-fib giving him symptoms…" you think.
+He still feels a “burning” in his chest that he rates as a 6 out of 10, but it’s no different from when he first presented.

-You administer a second dose of 0.4mg nitro SL, reassess his pain as being 3/10, and run another 12-lead (not shown).
+You administer a second dose of 0.4 mg nitro SL, his pain drops to 3/10, and you run fifth 12-lead.

-You administer a third dose of 0.4mg nitro SL and the patient tells you that his pain is nearly gone.
-“Nearly, not entirely?” you ask, and he admits that there is still a little discomfort that he would rate as a 1/10.
+You administer a third dose of 0.4 mg nitro SL and the patient tells you that his pain is nearly gone.
+“Nearly?
+Not entirely?” you ask.
+He admits that there is still a little discomfort.
+“It’s a 1/10.”
 You print yet another 12-lead.